 Export a Table Data

-The plugin also has a built-in option to export your tables, as we mentioned at the start of this post.
+The plugin also has a built-in option to export your tables in WordPress, as we mentioned at the start of this post.
 It’s a one-step technique that’s really easy to follow.

 Go to WP Admin > TablePress > Export a Table from the WP Admin menu.
 You can choose which table(s) to export and in what format from this menu (CSV, HTML, or JSON).